 Our evaluation of Realized Compensation and Realizable Compensation referenced our CEO's compensation paid since his date of hire in April of 2013.
-We designed a stock option inducement award for Mr. Buckhout when he joined the Company that consisted of performance contingent options that are only exercisable in the event that Company's common stock meets specified price hurdles that exceed the closing price of the Company's common stock on date of grant.
-Mr. Bhalla received an award similar in design when he joined the Company as CFO in December 2013.
-In 2014, we provided Mr. Buckhout an additional performance contingent option award, with higher price hurdles.
+When evaluating these results, the Compensation Committee noted that the design of an inducement award of 200,000 stock options which Mr. Buckhout received when he joined the Company in 2013 and an additional performance contingent award of 100,000 stock options Mr. Buckhout received in 2014 was such that the options would only be exercisable in the event that the Company's common stock met specified price hurdles that were well above the closing price of the Company's common stock on date of grant (see Section 3: Long-Term Equity Incentives and Inducement Option Awards).